bobg/go-generics/Readme.md

   (for example, Get(s, -1) is the same as s[len(s)-1]); and
 - It includes `Map`, `Filter`, and a few other such functions for processing slice elements with callbacks.

+# Maps

+The `maps` package has a few convenience functions for duplicating, inverting, constructing, and iterating over maps.

 # Set